andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/core.md

   (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-For each form input you need to create a pair of variables—an array of options and the selected option:
+For each form input, create a pair of variables: an array of options and the selected option:

 ```js
 data: {